nyxgear/bwtzip-openmp/doc/download-datasets.md

 ```
 ---

-## Remarks on skip downloads and skip unzipping
+## Remarks on skip download and skip unzipping

 The download scripts are designed to skip the download of any resource (file and directory) that is already present on disk.